 Rodman gives North Korean official Trump's 'Art of the Deal'

-Former NBA basketball star Dennis Rodman presents gifts comprising of autographed basketball jerseys, bath soaps and two books, titled "Where's Waldo?" and "Trump The Art of the Deal" to North Korea's Sports Minister Kim Il Guk, right, Thursday, June 15, 2017, in Pyongyang, North Korea.
-Standing on his left is Joseph Terwilliger, Columbia University academic.
+Former NBA basketball star Dennis Rodman presents a book titled "Trump The Art of the Deal" to North Korea's Sports Minister Kim Il Guk Thursday, June 15, 2017, in Pyongyang, North Korea. .
+Former NBA basketball star Dennis Rodman, right in background, sits with Joseph Terwilliger, academic at Columbia University, as they watch a North Korean basketball team play game Thursday, June 15, 2017, in Pyongyang, North... .

 |Title